PrestaShop/prestashop.github.io/news/_posts/2020-03-12-ps17-minor-release-lifecycle.md

 This lifecycle has been adopted by the PrestaShop team since 2018, following issues we had in the release process of PrestaShop 1.7.3 and 1.7.4.
 It seems to have proven its qualities as PrestaShop 1.7.5 and 1.7.6 releases were a lot more robust.
 However this comes with a cost: all of this process requires a huge investment from the whole ecosystem.
 Maintainers, the QA team and the Product team on the front line... but also a lot of people across the PrestaShop Company crew: marketing, partnerships, training, everybody participates in the launch, be it marketing material or communication.
 The community as well: submitting issues and pull requests, testing... but also upgrading their shops, modules and themes.
 Launching a minor version represents a huge amount work for everyone, which is why it cannot be done too often.

 Another side note: people often ask "when will next minor version be out?"
-As you can understand from this process, there is cannot be a defined date.
+As you can understand from this process, there cannot be a defined date.
 The answer is "Version 1.7.X will be out when a Release Candidate is delivered with no known regressions".
 This can take one week or three months.

 However, the teams have been exploring ways of providing better visibility to the community regarding the project's development.